Tschibo00/qmk/chaotist/readme.md

 ## have a look
 ![beauty shot](misc/beautyshot.jpg)

-more or less up-to-date layout (please check comments in keymap to see the up-to-date layout):
+more or less up-to-date layout:

 ![keyboard layout](misc/layout.png)